6 Best Glass Water Filter Pitchers in 2023 – Reviews & Top Picks

 Clean, safe drinking water is one of the essential human needs.
-Every single person requires sanitary water to drink.
-But even in some major metropolitan areas, the quality of the water that flows through your home’s pipes might not be as great as you’d hope.
+Every person requires sanitary water to drink.
+But even in some major metropolitan areas, the quality of the water that flows through your home’s pipes might not be as great as you’d hoped.

 Water treatments can introduce various chemicals into your water supply, which you end up drinking.
 Don’t forget about the pipes in your home or the pipes that carry water to your home.
-These pipes have been getting old, corroding, and introducing even more contaminants into your water supply, such as copper, lead, and heavy metals.
+These pipes have been getting old, corroding, and introducing more contaminants, such as copper, lead, and heavy metals, into your water supply.